Argininosuccinic acid

 Argininosuccinic acid is a non-proteinogenic amino acid that is an important intermediate in the urea cycle.
-It is a basic amino acid.
+It is also known as argininosuccinate.

 Reactions

-Some cells synthesize argininosuccinic acid from citrulline and aspartic acid and use it as a precursor for arginine in the urea cycle or citrulline-NO cycle.
+Some cells synthesize argininosuccinic acid from citrulline and aspartic acid and use it as a precursor for arginine in the urea cycle (or citrulline-NO cycle), releasing fumarate as a by-product to enter the TCA cycle.
 The enzyme that catalyzes the reaction is argininosuccinate synthetase.

 Argininosuccinic acid is a precursor to fumarate in the citric acid cycle via argininosuccinate lyase.